 photo credit: Unsplash

-TYPES OF FILM POLICIES
+TYPES OF PRODUCTION POLICIES

 Try to give your broker three to five days to arrange the coverage for you: this will ensure your broker has enough time to obtain the best price and coverage available in the marketplace.

-The three policies you need to consider for any film production are:
+At a minimum, the three policies you need to consider for any film production are:

-This type of insurance protects against lawsuits alleging unauthorized usage of titles, copyrighted materials, ideas, formats, characters, plots, plagiarism, unfair competition, defamation and invasion of privacy.
+Producer's E&O insurance protects against lawsuits alleging unauthorized usage of titles, copyrighted materials, ideas, formats, characters, plots, plagiarism, unfair competition, defamation and invasion of privacy.
 E&O insurance requires the counsel of an entertainment lawyer who will review your script, clearances and releases.

 Film Production Insurance: Why it is needed